 7. Write down a reminder: Do not compare with seniors/leads in the industry!
 Compare to yourself.
 See your progress.

-9. You failed?
+9. Did you fail?
 One failure is not the end of the world.
 Learn from it!
 Remember that you know exactly where you want to be and make a step by step plan.

 Until next time, stay strong and shine,